Home Legal Chemical Hair Relaxer Lawsuits

 These cases are currently consolidated in the Northern District of Illinois as well as various state courts.
 The case is currently in discovery.
 Discovery is the process by which the parties exchange and collect information from each other and build their case.
 This process takes a long time and in this case with many defendants and millions of pages of documents, it will take some time.

-How your clients have been affected by cancer caused by chemical hair straighteners?
+How your clients have been affected by cancer caused by chemical hair relaxers?

 Many of our clients have lost loved ones far too soon.
 Some clients are dealing with cancer and sickness, and they try to navigate life as fully as possible.
 These women are remarkable, and what they have been through is awful.

-Currently, uterine, endometrial and ovarian cancers are the only cancers linked to hair straighteners being accepted by lawyers in chemical hair straightener lawsuits.
+Currently, lawyers are only accepting cases for chemical hair relaxer lawsuits related to uterine, endometrial, and ovarian cancers.
 Lawyers say that could change when more scientific evidence is present for other cancers or conditions.

 Daniel Nigh